 - Design is still too anonymous

 A new grille and sporty A-Spec trim aren't enough to elevate the comfy and feature-laden 2018 Acura TLX.

 The TLX earns a 6.8 on our overall scale thanks to its comfort and impressive features.
-We’d ask more from the styling and official safety data hasn’t yet been released.
-Stay tuned.
+We’d ask more from the styling.
 (Read more about how we rate cars.)

 A new grille sits between a pair of reshaped headlights and above a less busy lower bumper, while in back, visible exhaust outlets appear for the first time and join tweaked taillights.
 In the cabin, ambient light piping along both sides of the center console and new seat designs freshen up what's otherwise a perfectly OK cabin.